Extended Stochastic Block Models with Application to Criminal Networks: Posterior computation and inference

 The \textsc{vi} distance also provides natural strategies to construct credible sets around point estimates.
-In particular, one can define a $1-\alpha$ credible ball around $ \hat{\bz} $ by ordering the partitions according to their \textsc{vi} distance from $ \hat{\bz} $, and defining the ball as containing all the partitions having less than a threshold distance from $ \hat{\bz} $, with the threshold chosen to minimize the size of the ball while ensuring it contains at least $1-\alpha$ posterior probability.
-Summarizing this ball is non--trivial given the high--dimensional discrete nature of the space of partitions.
+In particular, one can define a $1-\alpha$ credible ball around $ \hat{\bz} $ by ordering the partitions according to their \textsc{vi} distance from $ \hat{\bz} $, and defining the ball as containing all the partitions having less than a threshold distance from $ \hat{\bz} $, with this threshold chosen to minimize the size of the ball while ensuring it contains at least $1-\alpha$ posterior probability.
+Summarizing this ball is non-trivial given the high-dimensional discrete nature of the space of partitions.
 In practice, as illustrated in our studies, one can report the partition at the edge of the ball, which we call credible bound.
-This form of uncertainty quantification complements the commonly--studied \emph{posterior similarity matrix} that presents, for every pair of nodes, the relative frequency of \textsc{mcmc} samples in which such nodes are assigned to the same group.
-Relative to this quantity, the additional inference methods we propose are conceptually and practically more appealing as they allow estimation and uncertainty quantification directly on the space of partitions, thus facilitating interpretation and communication of the results to forensic agencies.
+This form of uncertainty quantification complements the commonly-studied \emph{posterior similarity matrix} that measures, for each pair of nodes, the relative frequency of \textsc{mcmc} samples in which such nodes are assigned to the same group \citep[e.g.,][]{wade2018}.
+Relative to this quantity, the additional inference methods we propose are conceptually and practically more appealing as they allow estimation and uncertainty quantification directly on the space of partitions.

-Another advantage of a Bayesian approach over algorithmic techniques is the possibility of model selection through formal testing.
-In particular, we can test two models $ \mathcal{M} $ and $ \mathcal{M'} $ against each other by studying the Bayes factor \citep{kass1995} Due to the unified structure of \textsc{esbm}s, such an approach is highly general and allows comparisons between any two models in the \textsc{esbm} class covering, for example, representations relying on different priors for $\bz$ and formulations including or not node attributes.
-While for degenerate models, with $ p(\bz \mid \mathcal{M}) = \delta_{\bz'} $, computing $ p(\bY \mid \mathcal{M}) $ reduces to evaluating~\eqref{eq_marg_lhd} at a specific $ \bz' $ \citep{legramanti2020test}, for non-degenerate models we must rely on posterior samples $ \bz^{(1)}, \ldots, \bz^{(T)} $ from $ p(\bz \mid \bY,\mathcal{M}) $ to obtain an estimate of $ p(\bY \mid \mathcal{M}) $, for example through the harmonic mean \citep{raftery2006}

-where $ p(\bY \mid \bz^{(t)}) $ is the marginal likelihood in~\eqref{eq_marg_lhd} at $ \bz^{(t)} $.
-We shall note that~\eqref{key} may face instabilities and slow convergence to $p(\bY \mid \mathcal{M})$, thus motivating other estimators~\citep{Gelman1998,pajor2017}.
-Such major issues did not occur in our empirical studies and results were overall coherent with other model assessment measures.
-Thus, we maintain~\eqref{key} for its simplicity.
-As a global measure of goodness--of--fit we also study the misclassification error when predicting each $y_{vu}$ with $\hat{\theta}_{\hat{z}_v\hat{z}_u}$ from~\eqref{eq5}.